Options for Dealing with Debt When You Can't Pay

 Debt settlement

-Debt settlement becomes an option once your debts have been charged off.
+Debt settlement (or debt resolution) becomes a potentially good option once your debts have been charged off.
 Because the debt has probably been sold for substantially less than its original value, the debt’s owner may be willing to accept less than what’s owed (assuming that’s more than what they paid for it).

 Bankruptcy